library-data-platform/ldp/doc/Admin_Guide.md

 Do not interrupt this process.
-Some schema changes use DDL statements that cannot be run within a transaction, and interrupting them may leave the database in an unknown state.
+Some schema changes use DDL statements that cannot be run within a transaction, and interrupting them may leave the database in an intermediate state.
+In case this might happen, database statements used to perform the upgrade are logged to the file `database_upgrade.sql` located in the data directory under `log/`.

 6\.
 Direct extraction